-CTNE – National Energy Technology Cluster
+CTN Energia – National Energy Technology Cluster

 History of National Technology Clusters – CTN

-The National Technology Clusters – CTN are public/private non-profit partnership operating on the national territory for industrial research, training, and technology transfer, with the aim of coordinating and strengthening the link between the research and the industrial world through national and international initiatives.
+The National Technology Clusters – CTN are public/private non-profit partnerships operating on the national territory for industrial research, training, and technology transfer, with the aim of coordinating and strengthening the link between the research and the industrial world through national and international initiatives.

 Twelve National Technology Clusters are currently operating, created in two distinct timeframes.

-Basic Role and Associates
+Basic Role and Members

 Pilot Projects